Do You Need a Business License to Sell on Amazon? The Easy Answer

 However, it may be a smart idea to get a business license for your Amazon FBA business if you intend to sell federally-regulated products.

-A federal business license may be required for some of these products, particularly if they relate to transportation, firearms, alcohol, agriculture, or aviation.
+A federal business license may be required for some of these products, particularly if they relate to transportation, firearms, alcohol, agriculture, or aviation (check out our guide on how to start a transportation business).

 If you choose to go the non-business license route; when you go to register with a seller account on Amazon, you need to check that you do not have a business license.
 In step five, you will enter that you are an individual which exempts you from needing to enter anything further.